 - 2 large eggs

 - 1 teaspoon cinnamon

 - 2 2/3 cups all purpose flour I like to use half cake flour and half all purpose

 - 1 cup milk

 Preheat oven to 425 degrees.
 Set rack in center of oven.
 Line 12 muffin cups or grease the cups if not using liners.

-In a medium sized bowl, beat the softened butter, vegetable oil and sugars until smooth.
-Add the eggs and beat again until smooth.
+In a medium sized bowl, beat the softened butter, oil, and sugars until smooth.
+Add the eggs and vanilla, and beat again until smooth.

 Scoop the batter into the prepared muffin cups.
 The cups should be almost full.